petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 ## Commerce 2.1 and Below

-This article provides an overview to the channels management interface.
 To create a channel, see [Managing Channels](./managing-channels.md).

 ### General